Lament (Ultravox album): 2024 Record Store Day Steven Wilson Extended Re-Mixes

 Prior to the issue of a deluxe special edition box set of Lament in 2024, April's Record Store Day saw the release of a limited edition 12" featuring four newly created extended versions of album tracks, mixed by Steven Wilson.
-Two of these are to feature on the box set, and two are exclusive to this special vinyl release.
+Two of these were to feature on the box set, and two were exclusive to the special vinyl release.